Frank Ifield: Notes

-Awards and honours
+Awards and honors

-In June 2009, He was presented with a Medal of the Order of Australia, with a citation, "For service to the arts as an entertainer."
+In June 2009, he was presented with a Medal of the Order of Australia, with a citation for "service to the arts as an entertainer."

-On 10 June 2012 Ifield joined Paul Hazell on his World of Country show on the community radio station Uckfield FM.
+On 10 June 2012, Ifield joined Paul Hazell on his World of Country show on the community radio station Uckfield FM.
 He discussed his life in music and forthcoming induction to the Coventry Music Wall of Fame.
-He made another appearance on Uckfield FM, talking with Tony Williams, on 16 May 2017.

 Australian Roll of Renown

-The Australian Roll of Renown honours Australian and New Zealander musicians who have shaped the music industry by making a significant and lasting contribution to Country Music.
-It was inaugurated in 1976 and the inductee is announced at the Country Music Awards of Australia in Tamworth in January.
+The Australian Roll of Renown honours Australian and New Zealander musicians who have shaped the music industry by making a significant and lasting contribution to country music.
+It was inaugurated in 1976 and the inductee is announced at the Country Music Awards of Australia in Tamworth every January.